Can A Portable Tire Compressor Be Used To Power Air Tools?

 Air tools function by utilizing compressed air to convert kinetic energy into mechanical work.
 When the trigger of an air tool is pressed, the compressed air is released and directed through the tool’s internal components.
 This pressurized air drives a piston or rotor, which then powers the tool’s action.
 The intensity and speed of the tool’s operation can be adjusted by regulating the air pressure supplied by the compressor.

-See also Are There Portable Tire Compressors That Use A Foot Pump?
+See also Do Portable Tire Compressors Require Oil?

 Common uses of air tools